 NOTE: These notes combine my observations from the July 30th practice (first practice in full pads) and the July 31st practice.

-Alvin Bailey continues to excel
+OFF THE CUFF Alvin Bailey continues to excel

 Bailey handled all comers on Tuesday in pass protection, and for the first time, I got a decent look at him during running drills.
 He drove Jaye Howard almost entirely across from the left tackle spot to the right tackle spot on one play.
 It would be silly to predict too much after a handful of training camp practices, but Bailey has the look of a future starter and upgraded depth at tackle right away.
 Finding a future starting tackle in a player that was a guard in college and went undrafted would be just the latest in a string of mind-blowing scouting marvels from John Schneider and gang.